lun0522/lighter/README.md

 - Zoom in/out, by scrolling up/down.
 - Rotate the earth, by dragging any point of the earth.
-After the dragging ends, the earth will be in inertial rotation state and slow down gradually.
+After the dragging ends, the earth will keep rotating, and slow down gradually.
 - Turn on/off daylight to make it easier to find a location, by clicking on the **DAYLIGHT** button.